Tanzeebul-Tamim/UniMate-UMS/README.md

 ### 📡 API Endpoints

-For a complete list of API specifications, including all endpoints and HTTP methods, refer to the [**API Endpoints and CRUD Operation Methods**](./analysis-requirements/UniMate-UMS-Requirement-Analysis.pdf) section in the full requirement analysis document.
+For a complete list of API specifications, including all endpoints and HTTP methods, refer to the ***API Endpoints and CRUD Operation Methods*** section in the [**Requirement-Analysis**](./analysis-requirements/UniMate-UMS-Requirement-Analysis.pdf) document.

 ---